 From this data gathered, we came up with two primary user personas:

 Mapping an Admin's typical workflow (Insights from user interviews)

 These are the broad use cases that I solved for:

 How are Hiver's competitors solving this?
 How are other good analytics tools going about this?

 What makes a good dashboard?

 Almost every single enterprise product has an analytics module, and consequently, a dashboard.
 But what makes a useful dashboard?
-After doing a bit of research, I found these 4 principles of good dashboard design:
+After doing a bit of research, I took away 4 principles of good dashboard design: